 08. Vatican City

-Vatican City, a city-state surrounded by Rome, Italy, is the headquarters of the Roman Catholic Church.
+Vatican City, a city-state surrounded by Rome, Italy, is the Roman Catholic Church’s headquarters.
 It’s home to the pope and a trove of iconic art and architecture.
 Its Vatican Museums house ancient Roman sculptures such as the Laocoön and Renaissance frescoes in the Raphael Rooms and the Sistine Chapel, famous for Michelangelo’s ceiling.

 09. Venice, Italy

-Venice, capital of northern Italy’s Veneto region, is built on more than 100 small islands in a marshy lagoon in the Adriatic Sea.
+Venice, the capital of northern Italy’s Veneto region, is built on more than 100 small islands in a marshy lagoon in the Adriatic Sea.
 Its stone palaces seemingly rise out of the water.
-There are no cars or roadways, just canals and boats.
-The Grand Canal snakes through the city, which is filled with innumerable narrow, mazelike alleys and small squares.
+There are no cars or roadways, just canals, and boats.
+The Grand Canal snakes through the city, filled with innumerable narrow, mazelike alleys and small squares.

 10. Chicago, USA

 Chicago is the third-most populous city in the United States.
 With over 2.7 million residents, it is the most populous city in the state of Illinois and the Midwest.
 The Chicago metropolitan area, often referred to as Chicagoland, has nearly 10 million people and is the third-largest in the U.S. Chicago is the seat of Cook County.

 The fascinating town of Shibam is built on the bed of the Wadi Hadramaut, which is subject to seasonal devastating floods.
 Its seemingly fragile mud-brick tower houses have withstood the deleterious action of torrential rains thanks to the fact that it actually lies on a hillock in the middle of the wadi, which adds to the protection of the vulnerable earther walls that surround the town.
 One of the most destructive floods on record dates from the mid 16th century, which almost washed out the entire city.
 Actually, almost the totality of the buildings in Shibam today are posterior to that flood.